 python \\ecnswn12p\ems_shared\pub\datatools\installer.py devIMF Datatools

-IMF Datatools is a Python library that allows us to access various internal and external data sources, and retrieve data directly in R.
+Learn how to install IMF Datatools and access data in R. IMF Datatools is a Python library that provides access to various internal and external data sources, which you can use directly in R.

 Pre-requisites